Anupama94/Cake-POS/apidoc.md

 - ##### Path Parameters

-  **id** (required)		The order id of the order which needs to be checked
+  **id** (required)		The item id of the item which needs to be checked

 - ##### Example Request

   GET 			http://localhost:3001/items/5c6f7e3bc65ba5267af2d27e

   A successful request returns the HTTP `200 OK` status code and a JSON response body that lists order details with the requested id.
+If there is no item found for the given item_id, a HTTP `404 NOT FOUND` is returned.

 - **Example Response**